lammps/lammps/doc/src/fix_bond_create.rst

 actually created.
 The *fraction* setting must be a value between 0.0 and 1.0.
 A uniform random number between 0.0 and 1.0 is generated and the eligible bond is only created if the random number is less than *fraction*.

+You can use the keyword *maxnr* to limit the total number of bonds created in each invocation of this command (i.e, *Nevery* steps).

 The *aconstrain* keyword is only available with the fix bond/create/angle command.
 It allows one to specify minimum and maximum